Advancement to Candidacy

 Post-Qualifying Requirements

-After the advancement, Ph.D. students shall consult with their dissertation committee to present and discuss progress made and receive comments and suggestions from their committee members.
+After the advancement, Ph.D. students shall consult with their dissertation committee at least once every year to present and discuss progress made and receive comments and suggestions from their committee members.

 Relationship of AM Master's Program and AM Doctoral Program